 It is important to mention the enduring legacy the Tempest left on Pontiac and the competition.
-The successful game plan that Pontiac had used to propel itself into the #3 sales position ended In January of 1963 when GM instituted a ban on racing, the backbone of their performance image.
+The successful game plan that Pontiac used in the early 60’s to propel itself into the #3 sales position ended In January of 1963 when GM instituted a ban on racing, the backbone of their performance image.
 The lack of a racing program to generate sales and promote the image sent Pontiac's managers scrambling to fill the gap by putting the emphasis on street performance.

 Enter enthusiasts Bill Collins, Russ Gee led by John DeLorean, abetted by Jim Wangers.
 Working mostly in the shadows during the day and weekends at the race track, this cast of characters came up with a performance option package for the Tempest LeMans consisting of a big engine, beefed up suspension hyped by a large dose of advertising.
 They called it the GTO.
 Introduced to America in September 1963 the Wangers designed advertising plan was so successful in promoting the GTO option for the LeMans that Pontiac took 5,000 dealer orders practically before GM Corporate knew the car existed.
 There was no turning back now.